jessemiller/berkeley-bowl-client/README.md

 - The API may change without notice, which could break this client
 - Always use environment variables for credentials - never hardcode them
 - The client maintains a session with cookies for authenticated requests
+- Backend sessions are stored in-memory (use Redis or a database for production)